Schedule for Thursday

 XProc Users Meetup

-organized by Eric Siegel, Achim Berndzen, Norman Tovey-Walsh and Gerrit Imsieke
+organized by Erik Siegel, Achim Berndzen, Norman Tovey-Walsh and Gerrit Imsieke